marcelovillasboas/mail-shooter/README.md

 ## Usage

 - Open a terminal and navigate to the project directory.
+- Replace the files to write a new email (image, content)
 - Run the application using the following command:

     ```sh